OpsLevel/community-integrations/scripts/export_all_opslevel_yml/README.md

 To run this:

-1. Add your api token to OPSLEVEL_API_TOKEN
+1. Add your api token to an `OPSLEVEL_API_TOKEN` environment variable
 2. Execute the commands below.

 ```bash